 - The Borehole Design Module In fixed temperature mode, this module calculates the lengths of bore required for a vertical borehole exchanger system.
-In fixed length mode, it models the inlet temperatures for a user-defined borehole field length. - The Horizontal Design Module This module determines the length of piping required for a horizontal/slinky exchanger system in trench or pit configurations. - The Surface Water Design Module This module determines the length of piping required when a closed loop of pipe inserted into a body of water acts as the heat exchange medium.
+In fixed length mode, it models the inlet temperatures for a user-defined borehole field length. - The Horizontal Design Module This module determines the length of piping required for a horizontal/slinky exchanger system in trench, bore or pit configurations.
+New in 2012 is the fixed area mode that models inlet temperatures for a user-defined configuration. - The Surface Water Design Module This module determines the length of piping required when a closed loop of pipe inserted into a body of water acts as the heat exchange medium.